Who's it for?

 The probem is my son/daughter, why do we all need to come?

 Family counselling helps to look at the patterns that exist in a family - some of which are helpful, and others that might be unhelpful.
-Often one person in a family can be identified as the 'problem' but as we are all connected and interrelated the whole family can be helped to manage and understand any difficulties.
+Often one person in a family can be identified as the 'problem' but in a whole system we are all connected and interrelated.
+It is most productive and healing when the whole family can be helped to grow and develop and understand difficulties together.

 What sort of issues can you help with?